A small Jean Genie snuck off to the city

 Poor little Greenie

 It was announced last year that a Tribute Concert would be held at the end of March at Carnegie Hall in New York City with all proceeds going to organizations involved in music in education.
 David Bowie was invited to attend and play, he supposedly accepted the invitation to attend but not perform.
 Coincidentally tickets for the show went on sale the morning of January 11th, only hours after the news of David Bowie’s death.
 I was already poised to try and get tickets for the show on-line but they sold out very fast and I did not get tickets.
 Carnegie Hall only seats 2,800.
 A short while later it was announced that due to demand a second show would be added, but the second show had to be at a different venue as Carnegie Hall was already booked.
 The second show was booked at Radio City Music Hall and would have some of the same artists playing plus more.
 Radio City seats 6,000 so my odds of getting a ticket doubled!
 I was on-line and ready before the tickets went on sale, working with two computers I just kept trying to get 2 and 4 tickets and was failing miserably.
-I changed the two computer to get 1 and 2 tickets, and I managed to get and purchase one seat.
+I changed the computers to get 1 and 2 tickets, and I managed to get and purchase one seat.
 I continued to try and get a second seat and succeeded.
 The funny thing was that the two tickets were side by side, not sure why they didn’t come up when I was trying for 2!

 Tickets in hand, I kept it quiet until I knew who would be able to come with me.
 My daughter was my first thought but she already had plans for a trip to Boston later in the month.
 My good friend John Rowlands was the first person I asked as he was David’s official photographer on 3 tours and a personal friend to David.
 John was not able to make it work, so I asked my friend Steve Thomas, who is a fellow Bowie fan and musician.
 I called him up and told him about the show and that I managed to get tickets, and he was excited to go and to spend some time in New York City where he lived for six years.
 I told him the show was April 1st and we had pretty good tickets in Row RR… silence… “Oh, Oh… RR… Arrr Arrr, I get it… a bit early for an April Fools joke don’t you think?”.
 I promised him, this was not an April Fools joke, in spite of how it sounds!
 Then we started to put together the plan, driving down on the Thursday and staying for three nights, driving back on Sunday.
 We combined visiting with friends and colleagues of Steve’s with checking out some of David Bowie’s favourite spots in New York City and catching the show Friday night.
 Now all we had to do is wait… and watch as artist names were being added to the list of performers.